psychtlc/my_user_manual/README.md

 ## Actual Factuals

 - I fell down an abandoned well as a child.
-- I was a vegetarian for 10 years and am still a huge animal rights advocate
+- I was a vegetarian for 10 years and am still a huge animal rights advocate.
+- I'm published in The North American Journal oof Psychology and the Journal of Developmental Psychobiology.
+- None of my grandparents made it past the 6th grade.
+I was the first in my family to attend college.
 - I have not yet been able to kick the habit of putting 2 spaces after a period.
 I'm working on it.
 Really.